 - Debts you have that will need to be paid off, including mortgage debt, car loans, credit card debt and medical bills

 Is term life insurance right for you?

 Term life insurance coverage is the most popular type of life insurance purchased today, and for good reason.
 Premiums can be incredibly affordable, which means this type of coverage can help you save money on a policy, qualify for a larger death benefit to protect your family or both.

 You can also potentially benefit from term life insurance at almost any age.
 People in their early 30s will be able to get low premiums, thanks to being young and in good health, while those in their 40s can use term life to protect their families without having to pay the high premiums of whole life insurance.
 And even those in their 60s can use term life as a less expensive policy to cover their final expenses.

-Our advice: You’ll always qualify for better rates on life insurance if you apply sooner rather than later, so take the time to shop around for term life insurance with at least three providers and lock in the coverage you need today.
+Our advice: You’ll always qualify for better rates on life insurance if you apply sooner rather than later, so take the time to shop around for term life insurance at an online marketplace such as Policygenius and lock in the coverage you need today.